jbelluch/myMeterData/README.md

 ## Disclaimer

-This project is not affiliated with the City of Lawrence, Kansas or their utility billing system.
+This project is not affiliated with Accelerated Innovations' MyMeter or vxconnect.
 Use at your own risk and ensure compliance with the utility company's terms of service.

 ## License